IdkWhatUsernameToPick/EntryPointDaily/README.md

 5. In case it doesn't work run it in the command prompt and look for any errors.

 I **may** add a timer in the future as well as it automatically getting the new daily once it changes without having to close the process.

+Thanks to annihilate2479 for optimizing the code more!